 Welcome to The Blessed Peter Snow Catholic Academy Trust website.

 The Blessed Peter Snow Catholic Academy Trust came into being on 1st October 2014.
-The Diocese of Leeds had determined to divide the Diocese into a number of areas to facilitate those schools that wish to convert to Academy status and to help them to work together to strengthen and protect Catholic education.
+The Diocese of Leeds had determined to divide the Diocese into a number of areas to facilitate those schools converting to Academy status and to help them to work together to strengthen and protect Catholic education.
 Our Trust covers the local authority areas of Kirklees and Calderdale.
-All Catholic schools in the area may join the Trust should they wish.
+The Governing Bodies of all Catholic schools in the area have passed their resolutions of intent to indicate their intention to join the Blessed Peter Snow Catholic Academy Trust, as a date yet to be confirmed.
 The first academies in the Trust were Sacred Heart in Sowerby Bridge, St Malachy’s in Halifax and St John Fisher in Dewsbury.